Feastio

 Das Peach Haus

-Mark Wieser bought it in 1976 and moved it to his peach farm, where it has been used to sell jams, jellies, and 150 other products made by Fischer & Wieser ever since.
+This country store was originally a Lone Star Beer Warehouse constructed in 1913, closer to town.
+Mark Wieser bought it in 1976 and moved it to his peach farm, where it has been selling jams, jellies, and 150 other products made by Fischer & Wieser ever since.
 (Case Fischer is Mark's business partner).

 Related: Austin Food and Wine Festival